Operational interpretation of the vacuum and process matrices for identical particles: Conclusions

 \centerline{\bf Acknowledgments}

 The authors wish to thank Borivoje Daki\'c and Flavio del Santo for useful discussions.

-RF acknowledges support from DP-PMI and Funda\c{c}\~ao para a Ci\^{e}ncia e Tecnologia (FCT) through Grant PD/BD/128636/2017.
-NP's work was partially supported by Security and Quantum Information Group of Instituto de Telecomunica\c{c}\~oes, by Programme (COM\-PE\-TE 2020) of the Portugal 2020 framework [Project Q.DOT with Nr.\ 039728 (POCI-01-0247-FE\-DER-039728)] and the Funda\c{c}\~ao para a Ci\^{e}ncia e a Tecnologia (FCT) through national funds, by FEDER, COMPETE 2020, and by Regional Operational Program of Lisbon, under UIDB/50008/2020 (actions QuRUNNER, QUESTS), Project QuantumMining POCI-01-0145-FEDER-031826, Project PRE\-DICT PTDC/CCI-CIF/29877/2017, Project CERN/FIS-PAR/0023/2019 and Project Quan\-tum\-Pri\-me PTDC/EEI-TEL/8017/2020.
-The bilateral scientific cooperation between Portugal and Serbia through the project ``Noise and measurement errors in multi-party quantum security protocols'', no. 451-03-01765/2014-09/04 supported by the FCT, Portugal, and the Ministry of Education, Science and Technological Development of the Republic of Serbia is also acknowledged.
-MV was supported by the Ministry of Education, Science and Technological Development of the Republic of Serbia, and the bilateral scientific cooperation between Austria and Serbia through the project ``Causality in Quantum Mechanics and Quantum Gravity --- 2018-2019'', no. 451-03-02141/2017-09/02 supported by the Austrian Academy of Sciences (\"OAW), Austria, and the Ministry of Education, Science and Technological Development of the Republic of Serbia.
+RF acknowledges support from DP-PMI and Funda\c{c}\~ao para a Ci\^{e}ncia e Tecnologia (FCT) through Grant PD/BD/128636/2017, from FCT/MCTES through national funds and when applicable EU funds under the project UIDB/50008/2020, and the QuantaGENOMICS project, through the EU H2020 QuantERA II Programme, Grant Agreement No 101017733.

+NP's work was partially supported by SQIG -- Security and Quantum Information Group of Instituto de Telecomunica\c{c}\~oes, by Programme (COMPETE 2020) of the Portugal 2020 framework [Project Q.DOT with Nr.\ 039728 (POCI-01-0247-FEDER-039728)] and the Funda\c{c}\~ao para a Ci\^{e}ncia e a Tecnologia (FCT) through national funds, by FEDER, COMPETE 2020, and by Regional Operational Program of Lisbon, under UIDB/50008/2020 (actions QuRUNNER, QUESTS), Projects QuantumMining POCI-01-0145-FEDER-031826, PRE\-DICT PTDC/CCI-CIF/29877/2017, CERN/FIS-PAR/0023/2019, QuantumPrime PTDC/EEI-TEL/8017/2020, as well as the FCT Est\'{i}mulo ao Emprego Cient\'{i}fico grant no. CEECIND/04594/2017/CP1393/CT000.